-We will protect and enhance the built and natural heritage of the precious part of the Derwent Valley that sits within our custodianship.
-We will make more space for nature, embedding a nature friendly approach in all we do.
-We will follow a 'triple bottom line' agenda (people, planet, profit).
-In short, we will be working to significantly increase the part we can play - on a landscape scale and over the very long term - in climate change mitigation, biodiversity gain, in thriving communities and local economy and achieving Chatsworth House Trust's charitable objectives.
+We will protect and enhance the cultural and natural heritage of the precious part of the Derwent Valley that sits within our custodianship.
+We will continue to make Chatsworth a welcoming place for all.
+We will increase our efforts to connect with people who may struggle to access Chatsworth, and those for whom Chatsworth may not currently seem as relevant or accessible.
+We will make more space for nature, embedding a nature-friendly approach in all we do.
+We will follow a Triple Bottom Line agenda (people, planet, profit).
+In short, we will be working to significantly increase the part we can play - on a landscape scale and over the very long term - in climate change mitigation, biodiversity gain, landscape conservation, in thriving communities and local economy, and achieving Chatsworth House Trust's charitable objectives.